irdest/irdest/docs/developer/src/technical/specification.md

 When a router only has a single link available to reach a peer, this link MUST be used.
 When there are multiple routes to a target the links are sorted by their ping times and the lowest ping link MUST be used.

-When two ping times are within 10% of each other (i.e. 10ms vs 11ms) the available bandwidth of a link is used as a tie-breaker.
-When the bandwidth for each link is _also_ within a 10% window of each other, or one of the links has failed to measure a bandwidth (the announcement didn't contain it, or it was set to `0` for other reasons) only the ping time SHOULD be used to determine the route.
+When two ping times are within 2% of each other (i.e. 10ms vs 11ms) the available bandwidth of a link is used as a tie-breaker.
+When the bandwidth for each link is _also_ within a 2% window of each other, or one of the links has failed to measure a bandwidth (the announcement didn't contain it, or it was set to `0` for other reasons) only the ping time SHOULD be used to determine the route.

-Because ping times are measured end-to-end the overall ping time to a target decreases as a frame gets "closer" to its destination.
-This way routing loops can be avoided, because even when a secondary route exists that may provide more bandwidth it is not advantageous for a router to "send back" a frame as it would decrease the ping time.
+Because ping times are measured end-to-end the overall ping time to a target decreases as a frame gets closer to its destination.
+Routing loops can be avoided, because even when a secondary route exists that may provide more bandwidth it is not advantageous for a router to "send back" a frame as it would increase the ping time.

 Links that a frame was received on MUST be excluded from route selection!